mmanjun/OperatingSystems/README.md

 The steps to be followed to run this software:

-1. Make, insert module and run the user program<br/>
+1. Make, insert module and compile the user program<br/>
 ./reinstall.sh
 <br/>
 2. Run the user code<br/>